 We all know pretty well how a face to face class works.
 But our safety protocols make things a little different.
 Here is a short video that will help you understand and prepare for your face to face classes.

-We asked faculty to share how they are teaching their Hybrid, Remote, and Online classes.
+We asked faculty to share how they are teaching their Hybrid and Online classes.
 They responded with short (2-4 minute) videos that we have linked for you below.
 They are organized by mode and represent just some of the ways that your instructor will be engaging with you in the Spring semester.

 Dr. Nathan Hammer:

 Dr. Jeremy Loenneke:

 Dr. John Wiginton: